radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rds/default/types.md

 * **CACertificateIdentifier**: string: The identifier of the CA certificate for this DB instance.
 * **CharacterSetName**: string: For supported engines, indicates that the DB instance should be associated with the specified character set.
 * **CopyTagsToSnapshot**: bool: A value that indicates whether to copy tags from the DB instance to snapshots of the DB instance.
 By default, tags are not copied.
+* **CustomIAMInstanceProfile**: string: The instance profile associated with the underlying Amazon EC2 instance of an RDS Custom DB instance.
+The instance profile must meet the following requirements:
+ * The profile must exist in your account.
+ * The profile must have an IAM role that Amazon EC2 has permissions to assume.
+ * The instance profile name and the associated IAM role name must start with the prefix AWSRDSCustom .
+For the list of permissions required for the IAM role, see Configure IAM and your VPC in the Amazon RDS User Guide .

+This setting is required for RDS Custom.
 * **DBClusterIdentifier**: string: The identifier of the DB cluster that the instance will belong to.
 * **DBInstanceClass**: string: The compute and memory capacity of the DB instance, for example, db.m4.large.
 Not all DB instance classes are available in all AWS Regions, or for all database engines.
 * **DBInstanceIdentifier**: string: A name for the DB instance.
 If you specify a name, AWS CloudFormation converts it to lowercase.
 If you don't specify a name, AWS CloudFormation generates a unique physical ID and uses that ID for the DB instance.